jassson68/alx-system_engineering-devops/0x01-shell_permissions/README.md

+ALX Tasks
-ALX Task\nTask 0: Create a script that switches the current user to the user betty.
+Task 0: Create a script that switches the current user to the user betty.